CNugteren/CLCudaAPI/doc/api.md

 Constants(s):

-* `enum class BufferAccess { kReadOnly, kWriteOnly, kReadWrite }`
-Defines the different access types for the buffers.
+* `enum class BufferAccess { kReadOnly, kWriteOnly, kReadWrite, kNotOwned }` Defines the different access types for the buffers.
 Writing to a read-only buffer will throw an error, as will reading from a write-only buffer.
+A buffer which is of type `kNotOwned` will not be automatically freed afterwards.

 Constructor(s):

 * `Buffer(const Context &context, const BufferAccess access, const size_t size)`:
 Initializes a new linear 1D memory buffer on the device of type T. This buffer is allocated with a fixed number of elements given by `size`.
 Note that the buffer's elements are not initialized.
-The buffer can be read-only, write-only, or read-write, as specified by the `access` argument.
+The buffer can be read-only, write-only, read-write, or not-owned as specified by the `access` argument.

 * `Buffer(const Context &context, const size_t size)`:
 As above, but now defaults to read-write access.